buttonwoodcx/bcx-validation/doc/tutorial.md

 You see we reimplemented "isFalse" validator by reusing "isTrue" validator with value override `"!$value"` and error message override `"false is what I want"`.

 > `bcx-validation` implemented the default "isFalse" validator with function instead of composition for slightly better performance.
-Because "isTrue" and "isFalse" are heavily used by other validators implemented with composition.
+Because "isTrue" and "isFalse" are heavily used by other validators implemented with composition, we want to squeeze the performance little bit.

 > with `validation.addValidator(name, composition_or_function)`, if you want, you can replace any of the standard validators.